dbaber/TicTacToe/design/API.md

 # Tic Tac Toe REST API

-Tic Tac Toe REST API using Dancer2 and a SQLite database.
+Tic Tac Toe REST API using Dancer2 and an SQLite database.

 ## Create a new game

-When creating a new game the user's name is required and the user get's to decide who will go first and whether or not that player wishes to use an X or O to make their moves.
-We do this by supplying either `x_player_name` or `y_player_name` in the payload along with `x_goes_first` or `y_goes_first` boolean value.
-The game also starts in the `waiting` status and no moves can be executed until another player joins the game and changes the game status to `running`.
+When creating a new game player1's name is required and the user gets to decide who will go first and whether or not that player wishes to use an 'X' or 'O' to make their moves.
+We do this by supplying the `player_name`, a `player_mark` of 'X' or 'O' in the payload along with a `goes_first` value of 'player1' or 'player2'.
+The game also starts in the `waiting` status and no moves can be executed until another player joins the game with the proper game authorization code.
+Once the game is joined then the game status changes to `running`.

 **Example Request** - Player wants to be X and go first
 ```